Last weekend, I was invited along to a cookery class in London, and one of the things we made during the day was an artichoke and green olive tart.

 The flavour of these little babies is just gorgeous – somehow the artichokes add a slight meatiness (again: remember this is coming from a veggie.
 Chances are these taste absolutely nothing like meat), and the green olives give an incredible tang.
 I stuck mine in some finger rolls with ketchup and coleslaw (leftovers from our first BBQ of the year, woop!), but you could serve these however else you like.

-- 2 marinated artichoke hearts, roughly chopped (note: if your jar contains artichoke heart quarters, you will need 8 pieces)
+- 2 pieces marinated artichoke hearts note: if your jar contains artichoke heart quarters, you will need 8, roughly chopped

 - Black pepper